PaklongC/Fitnesswheelchair/_posts/2019-09-16-building-foundation.md

 ## 3. (Initial) setup and build iterations
 The prototype will be build using a Feather (with sensors attached) and a Raspberry Pi (intersection of incoming and outgoing data).
 Communication between the Feather and Raspberry Pi will be done using bluetooth.
 The Raspberry Pi will use WiFi to get/put data onto a server.
+To get everything ready, the Raspberry Pi needs to be initialized correctly and the feather also.
+The next post will be about the sensor used.